StayPirate/HTB-Notes/pages/AD Kerberos Authentication.md

 			  logseq.order-list-type:: number
 		- The application has the `SeTcbPrivilege` privilege *(Act as part of the operating system)*.
 This is true for all the Windows service accounts (Local system, network service and local service).
 		- The application is a service and the `ValidateKdcPacSignature` registry key is set to disable PAC validation (default settings)
+- Renewable Tickets
+  id:: 65686104-d39c-4820-9752-9963fae90657
+	- #+BEGIN_CAUTION
+	  Applications may require tickets that remain valid for extended periods.
+However, this presents a security risk as the credentials can be susceptible to theft during the entire duration, and the stolen credentials would remain valid until the ticket expires.

+	  Using short-lived tickets and renewing them frequently requires the client to have access to its secret key for an extended period, which is also risky.
+	  #+END_CAUTION
+	- To address this issue, renewable tickets can be employed.
+These tickets have **two expiration times**:
+		- `endtime` in *TGT*, or `till` in *AS-REQ*
+			- Defines when the current ticket expires, after that a renewal request can be filed.
+		- `renew-till` in *TGT*, or `rtime` in *AS-REQ*
+			- Defines the maximum allowed expiration time for an individual ticket.
+It can be thought of as *the absolute expiration time* for the ticket, including all renewals.
+	- To renew the ticket, the application client must present the renewable ticket to the KDC periodically (i.e., before it expires), specifying the RENEW option in the KDC request (TGS-REQ).
+The KDC then issues a new ticket with a **new session key** and a **later expiration time**, leaving all other ticket fields unaltered (TGS-REP).